-- 1. On November 15, 2018, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), on behalf of the Delegations of the United States of America and Japan, to submit a "Proposal for a Study by the WIPO Secretariat on Existing Sui Generis Systems for the Protection of Traditional Knowledge in WIPO Member States", which was updated "Proposal for the Terms of Reference for a Study on Existing Sui Generis Systems for the Protection of Traditional Knowledge" as contained in document WIPO/GRTKF/IC/37/16, for discussion by the Thirty-Eighth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
+- 1. On May 24, 2019, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), on behalf of the Delegations of the United States of America and Japan, to re-submit a "Proposal for a Study by the WIPO Secretariat on Existing Sui Generis Systems for the Protection of Traditional Knowledge in WIPO Member States", as contained in document WIPO/GRTKF/IC/39/12, for discussion by the Fortieth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
 Pursuant to the request above, the Annex to this document contains the proposal referred to. - 3.
 The Committee is invited to take note of and consider the proposal in the Annex to this document.